neolp/itmp/README.md

 ### 9.2.
 Wildcards

 When a client subscribes to a topic it can use the exact topic the message was published to or it can subscribe to more topics at once by using wildcards.
 A wildcard can only be used when subscribing to topics and is not permitted when publishing a message.
-In the following we will look at the two different kinds one by one: single level and multi level wildcards.
+In the following we will look at the two different kinds one by one: single level and multi-level wildcards.

 __Single Level: +__